andrzejlisek/SingleHtmlAppBundler/readme.md

 Url(media/background.png)
 ```

-## JavaScript Worker
+## JavaScript Worker, SharedWorker, importScripts

-The Worker object usually is constructed by providing other JavaScript file\.
+The Worker object or SharedWorker object usually is constructed by providing other JavaScript file\.
 Bundler creates the fake JavaScript function containing the contents of provided file and creates the blob from the function\.

-There can be bundled every **Worker** token occurence, which is the preceded by **new** token and followef by bracket open and directly provided file name\.
+There can be bundled every **Worker** or **SharedWorker** token occurence, which is the preceded by **new** token and followef by bracket open and directly provided file name\.
+The **importScripts** token is always without the **new** token and can contain several URLs at once\.

 In such cases, the **Worker** can be bundled: